Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 #### 🎉 Announcements

-1. Column `Translation` have links to quizzes in different languages like Es, Fr, It , hi and De.
+1. Column `Translation` has links to quizzes in different languages like Es, Fr, It, hi, and De.
 2. If you want to meet each other or discuss quiz related problems or maybe ask for skills endorsement just join the `Discord` chat.
 3. Playground before taking quiz using: